Atomic Habits for a New Year

 - For example, you want to [read celebrity gossip], but you need to [get in better shape].
 Temptation bundling implementation: I only read my gossip magazines while I’m on the treadmill.

-The 3rd Law of Behavior Change is make it easy.
+3rd Law of Behavior Change is make it easy.

 Conventional wisdom holds that motivation is the key to creating a new habit.
 Realistically, we follow the Law of Least Effort and naturally gravitate toward the option that requires the least amount of work.

-To combat human nature, we need to create an environment reduces the effort associated with good habits.
+To combat human nature, we need to create an environment that reduces the effort associated with good habits.
 When friction is low, habits are easy.

 - Want to eat healthier?
 Schedule and prepare your meals in advance.
-There is nothing more counterproductive then coming home from work with no meal plan.
+There is nothing more counterproductive than coming home from work with no meal plan.
 You’ll be tired and probably order a pizza.

-The 4th Law of Behavior Change is to make it satisfying.
+4th Law of Behavior Change is to make it satisfying.